Special Educational Needs

 The aim of this SEND Information Report is to inform you and your children of the provision offered by Peel Common Junior School for children with special educational needs and disabilities.

-If you feel that there is any additional information or support that you would like, please do not hesitate to contact either your child’s class teacher, Mrs Laura Brookes (SENCo) or Mr Andrew Clarke (Head teacher).
+If you feel that there is any additional information or support that you would like, please do not hesitate to contact either your child’s class teacher, Mrs Sarah Alden (SENCo) or Mr Andy Clarke (Headteacher).

 How does the school know if children need extra help, and what should I do if I think that my child has Special Educational Needs?